Education Partners and Diversification (CPD)

 ASA’s Machinery and Equipment Valuation Program offers four (4) specific courses[1] including:

-ME204-OOO – Machinery and Equipment Valuation – Advanced Topics and Report Writing
+ME204-OOO – Machinery and Equipment Valuation – Report Writing

 If members have acquired the necessary competence and have followed the CUSPAP Machinery and Equipment Appraisal Standards their work will be covered under the AIC’s professional liability insurance program.

-• AIC Members will receive the ASA’s “Member” price for all ASA
+- AIC Members will receive the ASA’s “Member” price for all the Machinery and Technical Specialties Courses noted above.

 No, AIC members who complete the ASA’s Machinery and Equipment Valuation Program do not become ASA designated members.
-There are additional requirements and fees associated with becoming an ASA member with an AM (Accredited Member) or Accredited Senior Member (ASA) designation.
+There are additional requirements and fees associated with becoming an ASA member and earning the AM (Accredited Member) or Accredited Senior Member (ASA) designation.

 The education partnership between AIC and ASA is primarily for the purpose of providing quality machinery and equipment education at a reasonable cost for AIC members.